Internet Encyclopedia of Science

 types of inflorescence

-A term applied to the conspicuous clusters of flowers that are produced by many angiosperms.
+An inflorescence is the conspicuous cluster of flowers that is produced by many angiosperms.
 There are several types of inflorescence, the forms of which vary according to the arrangement of individual flowers.
 In the type of inflorescence known as a raceme the flowers are attached to the main flower axis by short stalks, or pedicels, of equal length, for example the hyacinth, while in the spike there are no pedicels and the flowers are directly attached to the main axis, for example the gladiolus.

 Plants such as lilac and oats have an inflorescence similar to a raceme, but the pedicels bear more than one flower.
 This formation is called a panicle.